 Although backing up the target is not requirement for installation, it is strongly recommended.
 The Personal System Administration Guide describes general backup procedures and using System Manager to perform backups.
-Other programs you can use to make backups are backup(1), bru(1), cpio(1), and tar(1).
-See the reference pages for these programs for more information.
+Other programs you can use to make backups are backup, bru, cpio, and tar.
+For more information, see "IRIX Admin: Backup, Security, and Accounting" and section 1 of the IRIX reference pages for these programs.